History of Mars observation: Geographical period

 At the start of the 19th century, improvements in the size and quality of telescope optics proved a significant advance in observation capability.
 Most notable among these enhancements was the two-component achromatic lens of the German optician Joseph von Fraunhofer that essentially eliminated coma—an optical effect that can distort the outer edge of the image.
 By 1812, Fraunhofer had succeeded in creating an achromatic objective lens 190 mm in diameter.
 The size of this primary lens is the main factor in determining the light gathering ability and resolution of a refracting telescope.
 During the opposition of Mars in 1830, the German astronomers Johann Heinrich Mädler and Wilhelm Beer used a 95 mm Fraunhofer refracting telescope to launch an extensive study of the planet.
 They chose a feature located 8° south of the equator as their point of reference.
 (This was later named the Sinus Meridiani, and it would become the zero meridian of Mars.)
-During their observations, they established that most of Mars' surface features were permanent, and more precisely determined the planet's rotation period.
+During their observations, they established that most of Mars's surface features were permanent, and more precisely determined the planet's rotation period.
 In 1840, Mädler combined ten years of observations to draw the first map of Mars.
 Rather than giving names to the various markings, Beer and Mädler simply designated them with letters; thus Meridian Bay (Sinus Meridiani) was feature "a".

 Working at the Vatican Observatory during the opposition of Mars in 1858, Italian astronomer Angelo Secchi noticed a large blue triangular feature, which he named the "Blue Scorpion".
 This same seasonal cloud-like formation was seen by English astronomer J. Norman Lockyer in 1862, and it has been viewed by other observers.
 During the 1862 opposition, Dutch astronomer Frederik Kaiser produced drawings of Mars.
 By comparing his illustrations to those of Huygens and the English natural philosopher Robert Hooke, he was able to further refine the rotation period of Mars.
 His value of 24h 37m 22.6s is accurate to within a tenth of a second.

 Father Secchi produced some of the first color illustrations of Mars in 1863.
 He used the names of famous explorers for the distinct features.
 In 1869, he observed two dark linear features on the surface that he referred to as canali, which is Italian for 'channels' or 'grooves'.
 In 1867, English astronomer Richard A. Proctor created a more detailed map of Mars based on the 1864 drawings of English astronomer William R. Dawes.
 Proctor named the various lighter or darker features after astronomers, past and present, who had contributed to the observations of Mars.
 During the same decade, comparable maps and nomenclature were produced by the French astronomer Camille Flammarion and the English astronomer Nathan Green.